Kalispell Market Report: Land – February 2022

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In February, 12 land parcels sold which was 25% fewer than January and 57% fewer than February of last year.
 The decrease over last month isn’t too surprising since it is still winter and some parcels are hard for buyers to access, but the large decrease over last year may mean the huge land rush in 2020-2021 started by the pandemic may be settling down.
 That being said, there are 57 land parcels under contract at this time, so it is quite possible that next month’s sales results will be much higher than this month’s.
 Only time will tell.

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the year before.
 In January 2022, land sales took 3.9 months to sell on average but in February, that measurement was nearly 5 months.
 It will be interesting to see how this measurement changes over the next few months.
 Property that is priced well for its location, services and amenities can sell relatively quickly.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In terms of the lowest and highest prices for a land parcel, the lowest price parcel in February sold for around $60K.
-It was 0.16 of an acre in a subdivision.
-At the other end of the price range were 164 acres of land with valley and mountain views.
-This sold for around $1.3M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in February sold for less than $170K.
+It was 2 acres in a neighborhood on the west side of town.
+At the other end of the price range were 114 acres of land with no covenants or zoning and views of mountains and valleys.
+This sold for around than $1.6M.

 The bottom line about prices for land – no matter your budget, you can find options in your price range!